 I. General Points to Consider

 When considering whether to include content in an appendix, keep in mind the following points:

-NOTE: Do not include vague or irrelevant information in an appendix; this additional information will not help the reader’s overall understanding and interpretation of your research and may only distract the reader from understanding your research study.
+NOTE: Appendices should not be a dumping ground for information.
+Do not include vague or irrelevant information in an appendix; this additional information will not help the reader’s overall understanding and interpretation of your research and may only distract the reader from understanding the significance of your overall study.

-Here are some general guideline on how to format appendices, but consult the writing style guide [e.g., APA] your professor wants you to use, if needed:
+Here are some general guideline on how to format appendices, but consult the writing style guide [e.g., APA] your professor wants you to use for more detail, if needed:

 Appendices.
 The Structure, Format, Content, and Style of a Journal-Style Scientific Paper.
 Department of Biology.
 Bates College; Appendices.
-Academic Skills Office, University of New England; Tables, Appendices, Footnotes and Endnotes.
+Academic Skills Office, University of New England; Chapter 12, "Use of Appendices."
+In Guide to Effective Grant Writing: How to Write a Successful NIH Grant.
+Otto O. Yang.
+(New York: Kluwer Academic, 2005), pp. 55-57; Tables, Appendices, Footnotes and Endnotes.
 The Writing Lab and The OWL.
 Purdue University; Lunsford, Andrea A. and Robert Connors.
 The St. Martin's Handbook.
 New York: St. Martin's Press, 1989; What To Know About The Purpose And Format Of A Research Paper Appendix.
 LoyolaCollegeCulion.com

 Consider Putting Your Appendices Online